saurabhg007/BridgeArt-Ecommerce-Website/README.md

 # BridgeArt-Ecommerce-Website
 Second Year MCA - Miniproject <br>
-The BridgeArt eCommerce website project is focused on developing an online platform for art enthusiasts to browse, purchase, and appreciate a wide range of artistic creations.
+The BridgweArt Ecommerce  website project aims to create a user-friendly online platform for customers to order Mobile, Electronic Device, Accessories and related products.
-The website will provide a user-friendly interface that showcases various artworks, including paintings, sculptures, and prints.
-Customers can easily explore different artists, styles, and genres, with secure payment options for seamless transactions.
-Additionally, the website may offer features like virtual galleries, artist profiles, and personalized recommendations to enhance the art-buying experience.<hr>
+It will feature an intuitive interface with menu options, customization tools, secure payment methods.
+The website will offer both delivery and pickup options and may include special promotions or loyalty programs to enhance customer engagement and satisfaction.<hr>
 <h3>Technologies Used:</h3>
  1. HTML<br>
  2. CSS <br>